How Long Does A Full Moon Last? Here's How To Make The Most Of It

-On July 9, those of us in the northern hemisphere experienced a rather powerful full moon known as the Thunder Moon.
+On July 9, 2017, those of us in the northern hemisphere experienced a rather powerful full moon known as the Thunder Moon.

-A full moon is the time to jump on a new job opportunity, try out that new haircut, jump into a new relationship, or say goodbye to one that's just not working.
-Think of it as shedding the old, whether it be a frame of mind or state of being, and stepping into the new and fresh.
+You can look at full moons as a time to hit the reset button.
+At the start of a full moon, the time may be right to welcome change or a new opportunity in your life.
+A full moon can be the prime time to jump on a new job opportunity, try out that new haircut, start a new relationship, or say goodbye to one that's just not working.
+Think of it as cleansing yourself of the old — whether it be a frame of mind or state of being — and stepping into the new.